kyle-nl/cytr.io/index.md

 Signal and Wickr are both designed from the ground up with security in mind, and therefore we can recommend using either of these apps; they both come with caveats to use them more securely, here we will discuss some of these
  - To use Signal you must have an active cell phone contract and be able to receive an unsecure SMS
  - To use the Signal desktop app, Signal must first be installed on your phone, this limits usablity to having a working phone and cellular network, and be able to recieve an unsecured SMS to set up the account
- - Be aware that the Signal risk model doesn't seem to include a device being confiscated, see this [DoD bulletin](https://content.govdelivery.com/accounts/USDODDC3/bulletins/2e03518) which describes the problems they identified
+ - Be aware that the Signal risk model is targeted more at network eavesdropping than your device being confiscated, see this [DoD bulletin](https://content.govdelivery.com/accounts/USDODDC3/bulletins/2e03518) which describes the problems they identified
    - Moxie, Signal's brilliant founder, has a related [blog post](https://signal.org/blog/cellebrite-and-clickbait/) which describes their risk model and explains how Signal accomodates users with an elevated risk model.
 Users should still be be **aware** of these assumptions.

      > If you are concerned about a situation where someone else might end up physically holding your device with the screen unlocked in their hands, Signal can still help.
 Features like [disappearing messages](https://signal.org/blog/disappearing-by-default/) and view-once media messages allow you to communicate more ephemerally and keep your conversations tidy.